Jagadeesh144/assignment2---velivela/README.md

 ---

 #### The closest one is SWAGATH HOTEL from Airport
-**Renuguntla Airport** is the nearest airport to hotel where I can get all the food stuff that i love
+**RENUGUNTLA Airport** is the nearest airport to hotel where I can get all the food stuff that i love
 1. Take a free right to the bezz circle
 2. Exit Outer Ring Road to NH5 highway
 3. After 20 Kilometers You will enter NH5